Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 In the **Strategic Phase** players take turns activating their units and manoeuvre them on the battlefield.
 A unit can perform several actions like moving, using ranged attacks, or using other abilities like spells.

 ## Movement
-A unit can move on the battlefield in two ways; **Advancing Move** and **Pivoting**.
+A unit can move on the battlefield in two ways; **Advancing** and **Pivoting**.

-To make an **Advancing Move**, move a unit straight forward.
+To make an **Advance**, move a unit straight forward.
 If it comes into contact with another unit or impassable terrain it stops.
-The movement cost of an **Advancing Move** is equal to the number of inches moved.
+The movement cost of an **Advance** is equal to the number of inches moved.

 **Pivoting** is used to turn a unit to a new facing.
 To **Pivot**, rotate a unit up to 90° around it's center point.
 Each pivot has a movement cost of 25% of a units total movement.